 CSR Procurement Initiatives

 The UACJ Group believes it is important to consider the needs of society and the environment not only within the Group but throughout the supply chain.
-We, therefore, have developed the UACJ Group CSR Procurement Guidelines and ask that our suppliers work with us based on a thorough understanding of our position on CSR procurement.
+We, therefore, have developed the UACJ Corporation CSR Deployment Guideline for Suppliers and ask that our suppliers work with us based on a thorough understanding of our position on CSR procurement.

 Environmentally Conscious Procurement